iotJumpway/Intel-Examples/Intel-Arduino-101/3RD-PARTY-DFRobot/LCD-Intruder-System/README.md

 ## Autonomous Communication With Second Device

-Each time you press a button, the device will send sensor data to the  [TechBubble IoT JumpWay](https://iot.techbubbletechnologies.com/ "TechBubble IoT JumpWay") and warning alerts will be sent when the motion sensor picks up date.
-You can use sensor valyes and warning messages to trigger autonomous communication with other devices you have connected to the IoT JumpWay.
-On the device edit page scroll down to the "Create Rules" section under the Actuators / Sensors.
-Here you can use the dropdown menu to create rules that allow your device email you or to autonomously communicate with other devices on its network in the event of status updates, sensor data and warnings.
+Each time you press a button, the device will send sensor data to the  [TechBubble IoT JumpWay](https://iot.techbubbletechnologies.com/ "TechBubble IoT JumpWay") and warning alerts will be sent when the motion sensor picks up data.
+You can use sensor values and warning messages to trigger autonomous communication with other devices you have connected to the IoT JumpWay.
+On the device edit page scroll down to the "Create Rules" section under the "Actuators / Sensors".
+Here you can use the dropdown menu to create rules that allow your device to email you or to autonomously communicate with other devices on its network in the event of status updates, sensor data and warnings.

 ![IoT JumpWay  IoT JumpWay Intel® Arduino/Genuino 101 DFRobot LCD Intruder System Example Docs](../../../images/Docs/Device-Autonomous-Communication.png)